 Step 4: ExpressPCB Files

-I designed the circuit boards using ExpressPCB and included a file for full page printing.
+I designed the circuit boards using ExpressPCB and included a file for full-page printing.
 Please feel free to modify the design if you have a different component package.
-ExpressPCB can be downloaded here:
+You can download ExpressPCB from this website:

 For Linux, you can install WINE to use the program.